-Checks will be mailed to each recipient’s mailing address and will be made payable to the institution only.
+Checks will be mailed to the institution listed on the application.
 Checks will be issued in August.
-Recipient responsibilities include enrolling as full-time undergraduates in the fall of the year in which the scholarships are awarded and continuing in school for the entire academic year without interruption, barring illness, emergency or military service.
+Recipient responsibilities include enrolling as full-time undergraduates in the fall of the year in which the scholarships are awarded and continuing in school for the entire academic year without interruption, barring illness, emergency, or military service.
 Scholarship recipients are responsible for delivering their scholarship checks to the proper office at their institution.

-To assure complete impartiality in selection of winners and to maintain a high level of professionalism, the program is administered by International Scholarship and Tuition Services, Inc. (ISTS), a national firm that specializes in managing sponsored scholarship programs.
+To assure complete impartiality in selection of winners and to maintain a high level of professionalism, the program is administered by Kaleidoscope, a national firm that specializes in managing scholarship programs.

 Links to a Legacy

 The Foundation’s ongoing Links to a Legacy fundraising campaign provides MRA members with the opportunity to establish a living legacy for themselves through regular contributions to the scholarship program.
-Beginning January 1, 2017, contributors who donate at least $30,000 over their lifetime will have a permanent scholarship established in their name or in honor of a parent, company or other designee.
+Beginning February 1, 2022, contributors who donate at least $30,000 over their lifetime will have a Platinum Legacy Scholarship established in their name or in honor of a parent, company or other designee.

 The goal of the fundraising is to continue to increase the number and size of annual scholarships awarded to MRA members, their employees and families, while providing recognition to contributors who give back to their industry.